-- 1. A meeting with the NWMO at the beginning of the work to review APM and the assessment approach. - 2.
-A report that answers at a minumum the following questions: - Which First Nations people live in the area which is in the vicinity of the communities involved in the APM Site Selection Process and need to be involved in decision-making? - " Are there cultural practices and traditional laws of which we should be aware? - > How might First Nations in the area be respectfully involved in learning about the project and decision-making on the path forward? - > How is well-being defined by the community or regional area and what is the vision for the area today and over the long term? - >> What is the traditional, historical and current use of the land and area? - What are the considerations in deciding where and how the project will be implemented and how the well-being of the people and the environment in the area will be assured?
+This report to answer, at a minimum the questions:

+- Which Métis people live in the area which is in the vicinity of the communities involved in the APM Site Selection Process and need to be involved in decision-making? - " Are there cultural practices and traditional laws of which we should be aware? - > How might Métis people in the area be respectfully involved in learning about the project and decision-making on the path forward? - > How is well-being defined by the community and regional area and what is the vision for the area today and over the long term? - >> What is the traditional, historical and current use of the land and area? - What are the considerations in deciding where and how the project will be implemented and how the well-being of the people and the environment in the area will be assured?

-The community is invited to answer other questions which the community may feel it is important that the NWMO understand.
+The communities and region are invited to answer other questions which they may feel it is important that the NWMO understand.